Trovemaster/TROVE/docs/source/theory.rst

 The integrals are computed in TROVE using Simpson's rule if numerically obtained basis functions are used or analytically if Harmonic or Morse oscillator functions are used.
 First derivatives are computed numerically using finite difference methods.
-Vibrational matrix elements of the Hamiltonian in \ref{eq.rovibH} are then given by products of the matrix elements given in equations \ref{eq.1d_matrix_elem}.
+Vibrational matrix elements of the Hamiltonian in :eq.rovibH: are then given by products of the matrix elements given in equations :eq.1d_matrix_elem:.
 If the HBJ approach is required then these 1D matrix elements are computed for each grid point along :math:`\rho` (see the TROVE paper \cite{TROVE} ).

 Rotational Basis Functions